EdgeVerve/oe-data-table/README.md

-`showAccordian` | To display accordian view in each row `accordianUrls` | Array of strings with the url for the imports to be done `accordianElement` | Component name to be displayed in accordian expanded view `disableGlobalSearch` | If set to true, global search would be disabled `disableConfigEditor` | If set to true, config editor would be disabled `maxHeaderHeight` | Set height of the header (in px) `showEditOptions` | To display edit options in header toolbar
+`showAccordian` | To display accordian view in each row `accordianUrls` | Array of strings with the url for the imports to be done `accordianElement` | Component name to be displayed in accordian expanded view `disableConfigEditor` | If set to true, config editor would be disabled `maxHeaderHeight` | Set height of the header (in px) `showEditOptions` | To display edit options in header toolbar